 - the current latitude and longitude or select a major city from the drop-down.
 You can also select Location unavailable to emulate how your application reacts when the device cannot obtain a GPS signal.

-- the orientation.
-Several presets are available or you can move the device image by clicking and dragging.
+- The orientation.
+Several presets are available, or you can move the device image by clicking and dragging.

-Remote Real Device Debugging
+Remote Real Device Debugging to Simulate Mobile Devices In Browser

 Chrome allows you to set up port forwarding so you can navigate to a web address on your local server on the device.
-Chrome’s preview pane shows a synchronized view of the device screen and you can interact either using the device or Chrome itself.
+Chrome’s preview pane shows a synchronized view of the device screen, and you can interact either using the device or Chrome itself.

 Great!
 I Don’t Need Any Devices Now!